kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 WHERE IsActive = 1
 ORDER BY JobTitle;

--- Find all unique department names
+-- Find all unique d.d.DepartmentName names
-SELECT DISTINCT DepartmentName
+SELECT DISTINCT d.d.DepartmentName
 FROM Departments
 WHERE IsActive = 1
-ORDER BY DepartmentName;
+ORDER BY d.d.DepartmentName;

 -- Show the difference: WITH and WITHOUT DISTINCT
 -- WITHOUT DISTINCT (shows duplicates)